Oakville GO Station

 Oakville GO Station is a GO Transit railway station and bus station in Oakville, Ontario, Canada.
 It is colocated and shares platforms with Via Rail's Oakville railway station.

 It is a stop on GO's Lakeshore West line train service and, until October 2007, served as the western terminus for weekend service.
-On weekdays, one branch of the Highway 407 GO bus service, that connects with Sheridan College, Square One Bus Terminal, Bramalea GO Station, and Highway 407 Bus Terminal terminates at this station.
-Apart from Union Station, Oakville is the busiest station in GO Transit's network by passenger volume.
+On weekdays, one branch of the Highway 407 GO bus service, that connects with Sheridan College's Trafalgar Campus, Square One Bus Terminal, Bramalea GO Station, and Highway 407 Bus Terminal terminates at this station.

 It is served by Via Corridor intercity routes between Windsor and Toronto, and the joint Amtrak–Via Maple Leaf service between New York City and Toronto.